UXARRAY/uxarray/docs/installation.rst

 Installation
 ============

-This installation guide includes only the Uxarray installation and build instructions.
+This installation guide includes only the Uxarray installation instructions.
 Please refer to `Uxarray Contributor's Guide <https://uxarray.readthedocs.io/en/latest/contributing.html>`_ for detailed information about how to contribute to the uxarray project.

 Installing Uxarray via Conda
 ----------------------------